hdholm/ModemCheck/README.md

 frame-based page.
 Well isn't that very 1999.
 But a quick look at the source and clearly we want http://192.168.100.1/DocsisStatus.htm - the source of the interesting frame.
 Pop that into view-source and W.T.F.
-That's a LOT of JavaScript for such a simple page.  [view-source page][CM1150V-Data] So much JavaScript.
+That's a LOT of JavaScript for such a simple page.  ![view-source page][CM1150V-Data] So much JavaScript.
 They must be using it to reach back to the modem to get the data to display.
 That's going to be royal pain to reverse engineer.
 W.T.F. again.
 You would expect that if the data is produced